Functional-Metabolomics-Lab/MicrospotReader/README.md

 ### Local Installation:

+MicrospotReader can be installed on Windows and Linux.
+For installation on Linux please download the `linux` branch of this repository.

 1. Clone this repository
 2. Open Windows Terminal and go to the main folder of the repository: